andrewodri/iphone-to-macos-camera/README.md

 _**Note**: I wrote this for my own use...
 And right now I only use Zoom.
 This won't work with 1st-party apps like Facetime.
 Your milage may vary with other 3rd-party apps._

 _**Note**: All of these techniques try to take advantage of direct connections between the device and the host computer.
-This reduces the liklihood of connection errors, latency issues, and bottlenecks due to router performanbce or internet bandwidth limitations._
+This reduces the liklihood of connection errors, latency issues, and bottlenecks due to router performance or internet bandwidth limitations._

 ## Configuring your iPhone as a macOS camera